SLUGSoc/website/README.md

 ### Seeding accounts

-There is no default account seeded (at present) - you'll need to enter the Rails console (`rails c`) and run this command:
+There is no default account seeded (at present) - you'll need to enter the Rails console (`docker-compose run web rails c`) and run this command:

 ```
 User.create(email: '<your email>', password: '<a secure(!!) password>')